Miley Cyrus: 2023–2025: Endless Summer Vacation, Something Beautiful, and other projects

 Her ninth studio album, Something Beautiful, was released on May 30, 2025.
 Cyrus described it as "hypnotic" and "an attempt to medicate somewhat of a sick culture through music".
 The album is a progressive pop record centered around themes of "healing".
-It was preceded by the lead single "End of the World" on April 3; and the promotional singles "Prelude" and the title track in March, and "More to Lose" and "Walk of Fame" (featuring Brittany Howard) in May.
+It was preceded by the lead single "End of the World" on April 3; as well as four promotional singles: "Prelude" and the title track in March, and "More to Lose" and "Walk of Fame" (featuring Brittany Howard) in May.
 Something Beautiful received generally positive reviews from music critics, with many considering it one of Cyrus's most ambitious and introspective records to date.
 Rolling Stones Rob Sheffield described the album as "Cyrus aiming higher than ever" while Nick Levine of NME called it "a fully realized artistic statement".
 The album debuted at number four on the Billboard 200 with 44,000 units, marking Cyrus's 11th top-five and 15th top-ten album.
 Elsewhere, it reached number three in the UK and number four in Australia.
-A musical film of the same name, written and directed by Cyrus, Jacob Bixenman, and Brendan Walter premiered on June 6, 2025 during the Tribeca Festival and was theatrically released—for one night only—by Columbia Records and Sony Music Vision on June 12 in North America, and on June 27 internationally, as a visual companion to the record.
-Billboard called the visual album a "one of a kind pop opera"; it was made available on Disney+ and Hulu in July 2025.
+A musical film of the same name, written and directed by Cyrus, Jacob Bixenman, and Brendan Walter premiered on June 6, 2025, during the Tribeca Festival and was theatrically released—for one night only—on June 12 in North America, and on June 27 internationally, as a visual companion to the record.
+Billboard called the visual album a "one of a kind pop opera"; it was released to Disney+ and Hulu in July.
+Later that month, Billions Club Live with Miley Cyrus: A Concert Film, documenting her June 2025 Paris concert for Spotify, was released on the platform.
+The deluxe edition of Something Beautiful was released on September 19, 2025.
+In December 2025, Cyrus released "Dream as One" for the soundtrack to Avatar: Fire and Ash; it was nominated for Best Original Song at the 83rd Golden Globes.

+2026: Hannah Montana 20th anniversary and Bass Persuades

+Cyrus executive produced and appeared in the Hannah Montana 20th Anniversary Special, which was released on March 24, 2026, on Disney+.
+On the special, she performed a new Hannah Montana song, "Younger You", which was released three days later.
+A duet version of the song with Cyrus and Lainey Wilson was released on April 17, 2026.
+In July 2026, it was announced Cyrus had transferred to Atlantic Records.
+That same month, she previewed the potential release of new music to Wonderland.
+In August 2026, Cyrus relaunched her official website, teasing the release of new music.
+The relaunch sparked discussions about her potentially dropping her surname from her music career or if the project would be titled Miley.
+Cyrus' tenth studio album, Bass Persuades, was released on September 18, 2026.
+To celebrate the album's release, she will perform two one-off concerts at the Hollywood Bowl on October 16 and 18, 2026.